-Title and Amount of Securities A minimum of 0.5% to a maximum of 1.5% of the outstanding capital stock of the Corporation's common share are reserved for the Plan, but in no case shall the aggregate number of shares represented by outstanding options exceed 1% of fully-diluted shares, inclusive of shares represented by such outstanding options.
-Price Not in any case be less than the Fair Market Value ("FMV") of the Corporation's shares, or such lower purchase price as may be allowed under the rules of the PSE or the SEC subject to adjustment in case of change in the FMV of the Corporation's shares by virtue of stock dividends, stock splits or any of the events stated in Article 5.2 of the Plan.
-However, in no case shall it be less than the subscription price of \$\mathbb{P}3.97\$ at which the Corporation's shares were initially offered for sale to the public in December 2014.
+Title and Amount of Securities Price capital stock of the Corporation's common share are reserved for the Plan, but in no case shall the aggregate number of shares represented by outstanding options exceed 1% of fully-diluted shares, inclusive of shares represented by such outstanding options.
+Not in any case be less than the Fair Market Value ("FMV") of the Corporation's shares, or such lower purchase price as may be allowed under the rules of the PSE or the SEC subject to adjustment in case of change in the FMV of the Corporation's shares by virtue of stock dividends, stock splits or any of the events stated in Article 5.2 of the Plan.
+However, in no case shall it be less than the subscription price of P3.97 at which the Corporation's shares were initially offered for sale to the public in December 2014.
 Option Expiry Date 3 rd Year anniversary of the option grant date.
-Exercise of Privilege During the first year of the effectivity of the grant During the second year of the effectivity of the grant During the second year of the effectivity of the grant During the third year of the effectivity date of the grant or such shorter or longer period as the Committee may prescribe from date of effectivity thereof or the "Vesting Period".
-Participants 9 All such full time and regular employees of the Corporation and such other qualified persons determined by the Personnel and Compensation Committee from those recommended by the Executive Committee from a list of all such full-time and regular employees of the Corporation, its subsidiaries and/or affiliates are eligible to participate in the Plan.
+Exercise of Privilege During the first year of the effectivity of the grant During the second year of the effectivity of the grant During the third year of the effectivity date of the grant or such shorter or longer period as the Committee may prescribe from date of effectivity thereof or the "Vesting Period".
+Participants 10 All such full time and regular employees of the Corporation and such other qualified persons determined by the Personnel and Compensation Committee from those recommended by the Executive Committee from a list of all such full-time and regular employees of the Corporation, its subsidiaries and/or affiliates are eligible to participate in the Plan.
 The Committee shall have the sole discretion to determine from the list recommended employees who will be granted options under the Plan, taking into consideration certain criteria such as, but not limited to the exceptional performance of the employee or his/her valuable contribution to the business of the Corporation, its subsidiaries and/or affiliates d.
 Employment Contracts, Termination of Employment, Change-in-Control Arrangements